-- "2.10. (reserved) - 2.11.
+- 2.11.
 "Automated Driving System (ADS)" means the vehicle hardware and software that are collectively capable of performing the entire Dynamic Driving Task (DDT) on a sustained basis. - 2.11.1.
 "Dynamic Driving Task (DDT)" means the real-time operational and tactical functions required to operate the vehicle in on-road traffic."